giellalt/lang-mhr/mhr.md

 Here comes a set of ragbag continuation lexica.

 * LEXICON ADP_   TODO: why +WORK?
 * LEXICON CONJ_  TODO: why +WORK?
 All CONJ_ should be identified as either CC or CS or both, work in progress

 * LEXICON CC_  conjunctinos

 * LEXICON CS_  subjunctions

-* **LEXICON DESCR_something** = descriptive something
+* **LEXICON DESCR_** = descriptive something

 * LEXICON DESCR-AUD_  these are audible, others may be visible or otherwise sensed, but for now just calling them Interj+Descr should suffice

 * LEXICON AD-A  also adverbs

 * LEXICON INTERJ_  interjections

 * LEXICON Puh-a/e    XXX do not know

 * LEXICON Puh    XXX do not know

 * LEXICON PCLE_  particles, check these

 * LEXICON X  for N attributes

-* **LEXICON ENDLEXsymbol.** = and here it ends with the ^END symbol.
+* **LEXICON ENDLEX** = and here it ends with the ^END symbol.